AWS Cloud Operations & Migrations Blog

 As machine learning (ML) workloads continue to grow in popularity, many customers are looking to run them on Kubernetes with graphics processing unit (GPU) support.
 Amazon Elastic Compute Cloud (Amazon EC2) instances powered by NVIDIA GPUs deliver the scalable performance needed for fast ML training and cost-effective ML inference.
 Monitoring GPU utilization gives valuable information for researchers working […]

-Container Insights is Amazon’s fully-managed monitoring and observability service that provides DevOps engineers, developers, SREs, and IT managers with out-of-the-box visibility into their containerized applications and microservice environments.
-With Container Insights, you can monitor, isolate, and diagnose issues in your Kubernetes clusters with minimal effort.
-It delivers infrastructure telemetry like CPU, memory, network, and disk […]
+Amazon CloudWatch Container Insights is a fully managed monitoring and observability service that provides DevOps engineers, developers, SREs, and IT managers with out-of-the-box visibility into their containerized applications and microservice environments.
+With Amazon CloudWatch Container Insights, you can monitor, isolate, and diagnose issues in your Kubernetes clusters with minimal effort.
+It delivers infrastructure telemetry like […]

 Scaling GitHub usage with AWS